 - Childhood Friend Romance: Tea Cake and Zora know each other since they were 7 and once made a promise to marry each other.
 In the present, ten years have passed.
 Tea Cake is infatuated with Zora.
 She isn't interested in him romantically.
 He is not particularly happy to see her dating Diego.

 - Drives Like Crazy: Hal.
 At one point he gives Zora a lift.
-He drives his car at high speeds, over the grass next to the road, and swerves while in traffic.
-Barely avoiding a collisions with another car.
+He drives his car at high speeds, over the grass next to the road, and swerves while in traffic, barely avoiding a collision with another car.
 Zora is feeling sick when leaving the vehicle.
+When Hal and Zora go to the hospital after Sarah's accident, he double parks behind a police car.
+This guy is the Karma Houdini of bad drivers.

 - Honest John's Dealership: Averted.
 Several scenes involve Hal and the salesmen, and one saleswoman, working for him.
 They rely on their charm to make sales.
 But they seem to sell quality cars and none of their clients is depicted complaining.